A Hybrid Workshop for K-12 Teachers, Librarians and Administrators

 We are all bombarded with hundreds of videos and links each day, from a variety of sources that claim to be factual.
 But how do we separate the facts from the spin, the signal from the noise?
 And how to we help our students – the next generation of voters, workers and parents – make sense of it all?
 In this four-day, interactive academy, you will learn how to help them develop and apply critical thinking skills to judge the credibility and reliability of news reports.
 You'll learn from news professionals and educational experts how to apply the best practices to give your students the tools and vocabulary they need to understand and articulate the conclusions they draw.

-- Help your students earn a NYS Seal of Civic Readiness
+- Help your students earn a NYS Seal of Civic Readiness.

-- Receive The Feed, a weekly newsletter with fresh news literacy lessons and resources ready for use in the classroom
+- Receive The Feed, a weekly newsletter with fresh news literacy lessons and resources ready for use in the classroom.

-- Get unlimited access to the News Literacy Digital Resource Center
+- Get unlimited access to the News Literacy Digital Resource Center.

 Schedule

-This year's academy offers a hybrid learning experience and is scheduled as follows:
+This year's academy is scheduled as follows:

-- July 12 & 13: Online.
+- July 17-19: Online.
 The class meets via Zoom from 10 am to 4:15 pm, with two breaks in between sessions.

-- July 14: Online.
+- July 20: Online.
 The last class meets via Zoom from 10 am to 3 pm, with a one-hour lunch break.

 Participants will get a finalized schedule the week prior to the first session.